-Mortgage Protection Insurance is a term used to encompass various different types of cover designed to protect borrowers from events which could severely impact upon their ability to maintain mortgage payments.
+Mortgage Protection Insurance is a term used to encompass various different types of cover designed to protect borrowers from events that could severely impact their ability to maintain mortgage payments.
 There are different variations but when connected to a mortgage they are all there to provide peace of mind and usually fall in to the following categories:

 Life cover generally falls into two types – “Whole of Life” or “Term Assurance.”

 Whole of Life cover is guaranteed to pay out a lump sum on death, whenever it occurs.

 Term Assurance pays out if you die within a specified term of years.
 There are also different types of term assurance – for example, “level,” “increasing” or “convertible” – but the type most commonly used as mortgage protection these days is “Decreasing Term Assurance.”
 This can be linked to a repayment mortgage and the sum assured reduces at roughly the same rate as the mortgage balance over the specified term.
 Because the risk to the insurer diminishes over time, the premiums are generally cheaper than the other types of life cover.
 If the policyholder dies within the term, then the sum assured should be enough to pay off the outstanding mortgage balance and ensure the borrower’s dependents aren’t left with a debt they might not otherwise be able to manage.

 There’s an argument that says that life cover is taken for the benefit of other people – i.e. your dependants – because sadly you won’t be around to see any benefit yourself.
 However, these days, thanks to improvements in the sort of medical treatment available, many people now survive conditions which once might have been fatal.
 Nevertheless, whilst undergoing what may be lengthy spells of treatment and recovery, it could have a marked effect on your ability to meet your financial commitments.